bleenco/ng2-datepicker/README.md

 ## Installation:

-This component is compatible with `angular-cli` and it's recommended way to use it with conjuction with it.
+This component is compatible with `angular-cli` and it's recommended way to use it in conjunction with it.
 Note that you **must** use `angular-cli` current master as `npm` package is outdated.

 ### Installation procedure: